limitedhangoutbook-lgtm/StoryLust/replit.md

 # replit.md

 ## Overview
-TurnPage is a choose-your-own-adventure mobile web application designed for interactive storytelling with branching narratives.
+Wild Branch is a choose-your-own-adventure mobile web application designed for interactive storytelling with branching narratives.
 It includes user authentication, reading progress tracking, and a premium content system utilizing virtual currency.
 The application is optimized for mobile devices and built as a Progressive Web App (PWA).

 ## User Preferences
 Preferred communication style: Simple, everyday language.